afshyna/networking-projects/README.md

 - Routing & switching
 - Security architecture
 -->

-<h1> Project 1 - IPsec Site-to-site VPN with strongSwan </h1>
+<h2>Project 1 - <a href="https://github.com/afshyna/networking-projects/tree/main/vpn-ipsec-strongswan-site-to-site"> IPsec Site-to-site VPN with strongSwan </a> </h2>

-This project is about the design and deployment of an IPsec VPN tunnel to interconnect two distant LANs  over the public Internet, located behind NAT.
-All transmitted data is authenticated and encrypted to ensure strict Confidentiality, Integrity, and Availability (CIA triad).
+This project is about the design and deployment of an IPsec VPN tunnel to interconnect two distant LANs  over the public Internet, located behind NAT, in a secure way.

 **Technical Configuration & Architecture:**
 * **VPN Type:** IPsec Tunnel Mode (LAN-to-LAN)